 Fill the bus and help fill the bellies of hungry children in the Rochester region.

-Shoppers can visit their local Wegmans stores from Sept.
-13-26 and donated suggested items for the BackPack program.
-Each store had wish lists posted as well as suggested items for sale.
-Shoppers also could purchase $5 or $10 bags filled with the most-needed items.
-All donations stayed in the Rochester and Finger Lakes region.
+Shoppers can visit their local Wegmans stores and donate suggested items for the BackPack program at checkout.
+Each store has wishlists posted as well as suggested items for sale.
+Shoppers also could purchase bags ranging from $5 to $20 filled with the most-needed items.
+All donations stay in the Rochester and Finger Lakes region.

 Other important info:

 - 1 in 5 children in our area are considered food insecure – which essentially means they do not know where their next meal is coming from.

 - Suggested items included healthy, kid-friendly food such as: healthy cereal, oatmeal cups, applesauce cups, granola bars, macaroni and cheese, juice boxes (100% fruit), boxed raisins, peanut butter, canned tuna or chicken, canned fruit and vegetables (pop-tops preferred)

 - Learn more about ways to support the BackPack program.